of Aid Stations

 The course is marked by South Downs Way marker posts which come in different forms but always displaying the acorn which is the key symbol and guide on this route as with all National Trails.

 In addition to the fixed markers as above, the course will also be marked with red & white tape and Centurion marker arrows.
 There are a number of road crossings to negotiate, some of them are extremely busy and will NOT be marshalled.
 It is the responsibility of the runner to negotiate all road crossings safely.

 It is ultimately the runners responsibility to navigate the course successfully, with or without course markings.
 We strongly recommend that you take the time to recce the route before race day & carrying a map and compass are highly recommended for the event in case of an emergency.
 The Harveys South Downs Way map available at a discounted rate here, is an excellent guide.

-For 2022 and beyond - Crew and Pacers are not permitted at the race.
-The congestion at the four crew points that were accessible in previous years has become too great and threatened the sustainability of the event.
+Crew and Pacers are not permitted at the race.
+That means, runners cannot be handed any supplies, fluid or clothing along the way.
 Spectators may attend the course but must not under any circumstances park at, near to or attend any of the official check points.
-Spectators must also not hand over or exchange anything with runners except for words of encouragement.
+Spectators must not hand over or exchange anything with runners except for words of encouragement.

 The exception to this is the finishing lap of the track where a runner may be joined by as many friends and family as he or she wishes.